 Knowing your BRCA status will let you know if you’re at an increased risk of developing certain cancers.
 From there, you and your doctor can screen for cancer more frequently or decide to take preventive action.
 Finding out that you have a BRCA mutation can also prompt other family members to get tested to see if they are at risk.When BRCA Testing Can Help

 A germline test detects a hereditary BRCA mutation.
 This means that the mutation can be passed down within families.
-This type of test will inform your family about their potential risk of developing cancer and can be done at any time.
+This type of test will inform you and your family about their potential risk of developing cancer and can be done at any time.
 It usually involves a DNA sample, such as blood or saliva.

 A somatic test detects BRCA mutations but doesn’t identify if they are hereditary.
 This means that this type of test does not provide family risk information and can only be done in people who have cancer.
 Testing procedures usually involve removing a sample of the tumor tissue.